Trixder/Klauzury/README.md

 # 2D Stranger Things-Inspired Game – School Project

 This is a 2D game made in Unity, inspired by the world and atmosphere of *Stranger Things*.
-It blends light action with exploration and mystery.
+It blends extra light action with exploration and mystery.

 ## Overview